laurisolivares-dev/ai-job-market-analysis/README.md

 **Insights**:
 - Switzerland has the most jobs in the high-salary bracket.
-- Singapore, the United States and the United Kingdom dominates job volume but most are in moderate or low ranges.
+- Singapore, the United States and the United Kingdom dominate job volume but most are in moderate or low ranges.
 - Canada offers a balanced spread of salary tiers.

 ---